Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Personally I wouldn’t recommend this to beginners but if you are interested then there is a good article on fundamental strategies here.

-But if you want to learn forex trading FAST and make profits quicker fundamentals are not actually the way, instead look into structured trading and learn to trade forex based on technical analysis.
+But if you want to learn forex trading FAST and make profits quicker fundamentals are not actually the way, instead look into structured systems and learn to trade fx based on technical analysis.

 Method 3 – Structure Trading (This is the Way I started Making 5% a Month)

-This is my personal favourite strategy (although our systems actually involve multiple variations including mixing structure trading, price action, psychology, momentum and reasons for entry.)
+This is my personal favourite strategy (although our systems actually involve multiple variations including mixing structure strategies, price action, psychology, momentum and reasons for entry.)

 Structure trading is identifying the points on a currency pair that are structure.
 This means where support and resistance are.